 Rozzie Bound is currently exploring the possibility of incorporating as a multi-stakeholder worker- and consumer-owned cooperative.
 We have been guided in our work by Stacey Cordeiro, director of the Boston Center for Community Ownership through the City of Boston’s Onsite Technical Assistance Program.
-The Committee will be meeting monthly beginning in December 2020 and has four active Working Groups: MissionVision, Business Planning, Operations, and Governance.
+The Committee began meeting monthly beginning in December 2020 and has four active Working Groups: MissionVision, Business Planning, Operations, and Governance.
 We are also receiving legal assistance from students in the Transactional Clinic at Suffolk University School of Law.

 Hendrix is a financial planner, portfolio manager and solidarity economy organizer.
 As an advisor/analyst at Balanced Rock (based in Roslindale), Hendrix and her team run an impact investing strategy for individuals and families interested in values based investing, which includes financing cooperatives.
 Hendrix is a founding organizer with the Boston Ujima Project, which in 2018 launched the first democratic investment fund in the country, aimed at returning wealth to working class communities of color.
 She is also a founding organizer of the Massachusetts Solidarity Economy Network, board member of the US Solidarity Economy Network and recipient of the 2019 Socially Responsible Investing Conference 30 Under 30 award.

 Ana Crowley Noordzij